anmud/learntocode/udacity-front-end-developer-programm/ccs-grid/001_grid.md

 **Further Research**

-To explore grid setup deeper, you can check out this cool (grid visualizer and generator)[https://cssgrid-generator.netlify.com/].
+To explore grid setup deeper, you can check out this cool [grid visualizer and generator](https://cssgrid-generator.netlify.com/).

 ## Grid Areas